HarshCasper/Rotten-Scripts/Bash/KhanAcademy_Downloader/README.md

 ## Setup and Usage Instructions

+- Make sure you have got curl, perl, perl-HTML-parser, youtube-dl and coreutils (includes grep and sed) installed on your machine.

 - For running the script as a local user, just navigate to the directory where khanacademy-dl.sh resides, and execute the following command:

   > bash khanacademy-dl.sh